Skip to main content

 Degrees Applicable

-All On-campus Environmental Masters and LLM Degrees (MCEP, MAPP, MERL, MFALP, LLM in Environmental Law, LLM in Food and Agriculture Law, LLM in Energy Law).
+All On-campus Environmental Masters and LLM Degrees (MCEP, MAPP, MERL, MFALP, LLM in Animal Law, LLM in Environmental Law, LLM in Food and Agriculture Law, LLM in Energy Law).

 Application Process